-Plastic is an easy go-to for transporting anything from lunches to water to other drinks.
-However, as convenient and user-friendly as it may be, there are those who are looking for alternatives that may be even greener and eco-friendly.
+Plastic is an easy go-to for transporting anything from lunches, to , to other drinks.
+However, as convenient and user-friendly as plastic may be, there are those who are looking for alternatives that are greener and eco-friendly.

 While plastic is recyclable, there have been concerns about the footprint it leaves behind on a grander scale.
 Today, there are an estimated 46,000 pieces of plastic floating in the ocean and what is not recycled takes over 1000 years to decompose.
 This makes a good case for expanding water bottle material options and looking into alternatives that may be friendlier.

-While this is a fragile material, glass is uncompromising, keeps drinks tasting great, maintains its original integrity and stays colder longer out of the refrigerator than plastic.
-It is also infinitely recyclable and maintains its quality through every time it is remade.
+While this is a fragile material, is uncompromising, keeps drinks tasting great, maintains its original integrity, and stays colder longer out of the refrigerator than plastic does.
+It is also infinitely recyclable and maintains its quality every time it is remade.

 While not new, by any means, ceramic is not as prevalent in the market place either.
 This is an age-old, eco-friendly style of bottle that behaves similarly to glass with its sturdiness and the ability to keep colder longer.
-Ceramic containers, however, are even heavier than glass to carry around as well as being fragile, but with new developments in technology, they aren’t as unwieldy as before and often have wraps that reinforce them so they don’t shatter.
+However, ceramic containers are heavier to carry than glass and can be fragile; but with new developments in technology, they aren’t as unwieldy as before and often have wraps that reinforce them so they don’t shatter.

-Newer stainless steel bottles are lined so that there is no metal taste and this keeps water and all other drinks cold even longer than glass.
+Newer stainless steel bottles are lined so there is no metal taste in the liquids they hold.
+Stainless steel keeps water and all other drinks cold even longer than glass.
 Metal is a natural temperature conductor, so if it takes on something cold, it will keep it cold, and if its contents are hot, they will stay hot.